opoupeney/dfd/source/devguide/html.rst

 .. image:: ../images/icons/icon_web.png
    :class: pull-right

-The HTML graphical control allows a developer to add any custom HTML in pure HTML.
+The HTML graphical control allows a developer to add any custom HTML.
+The contents of the HTML field is pure HTML.
 By default the control contains a Lorem Ipsum text.
 This contect can be edited to include any HTML content.
 For example, if you find that one of the pre-defined graphical controls does not have the functionality that you need, you can add your own in the HTML control.

 |